gigantocypris/torchBragg/NOTES.md

 What we need to do:
 1. Create simulated images
-2. Run dials.stills_process and cctbx.xfel.merge on the simulated images, yielding shoeboxes and other parameters
+2. Run dials.stills_process and cctbx.xfel.merge on the simulated images, yielding orientation, unit cell, structure factors, etc
-3. Go through the shoeboxes, and run a nanoBragg simulation with the shoebox/image parameters
-4. Create a new repo, deepBragg, which is a copy of the CT_NVAE repo
-5. Input the shoebox to the NVAE architecture, along with the structure factors, orientation, unit cell, etc. Structure factors are the top hierarchy level (like the ring artifact in the CT problem).
-For this first test, the structure factors are deterministic, but are a variable that can be optimized.
-The output of the parameter projection network are deltas to the orientation and unit cell.
-These go into the nanoBragg forward simulation, and we optimize the likelihood and minimize KL divergence of the latent space.
+3. Run a nanoBragg simulation with the parameters found in dials.stills_process and cctbx.xfel.merge and try to replicate the simulated image (reference step).
+All the differentiable operations will need to be re-written in PyTorch
+4. Using all the shoeboxes are tokens, process through the encoder of a transformer architecture and get to the latent space
+5. Sample the latent space, and process through a decoder (need to think what architecture will be like) to get the orientation and unit cell (these could be deltas on the DIALS values)
+6. Structure factors will have a Wilson prior, and the lattice will not be applied
+7. Sample the structure factors, apply the lattice due to the sampled unit cell
+8. With all the sampled values, run in the new PyTorch add_spots function.
+Assume detector metrology, beam, other crystal parameters known for the initial iteration
+9. Optimize so that the VAE loss is minimized at all the original shoebox positions

 Steps 1-2 are complete for thermolysin.
 See the results detailed in `/global/cfs/cdirs/m3562/users/vidyagan/p20231/alcc-recipes-spread/cctbx/modules/exafel_project/kpp-sim/thermolysin/README.md`